 Telework & Continuity of Operations

 The Telework Enhancement Act states that “each Executive agency shall incorporate telework into the continuity of operations plan of that agency.”
 Incorporating telework into continuity plans means that these plans identify ways that an organization’s personnel perform the duties and responsibilities necessary to continue the organization’s essential functions during any type of threat or emergency from an approved worksite other than the location from which the employee would otherwise work.
-The Federal Continuity Directive 1 (FCD 1) defines COOP as “an effort within individual agencies or organizations (e.g. Federal Executive branch organizations) to ensure they can continue to perform their Mission Essential Functions (MEFs) and Primary Mission Essential Functions (PMEFs) during a wide range of emergencies, including localized acts of nature, accidents, and technological or attack-related emergencies.”
+The Federal Continuity Directive 1 (FCD 1) defines COOP as “an effort within the Executive Office of the President and individual Departments and Agencies to ensure that essential functions continue to be performed during disruption of normal operations.”
 Requirements for organizations as it relates to incorporating telework into an agency’s continuity plans are found in Annex G of FCD 1.

 There is a direct relationship between an agency’s COOP plan and telework.
 Both programs, telework and COOP, share a basic objective: to perform and maintain agency functions from an alternative location.
 Telework can help ensure that essential Federal functions continue during emergency situations.